ericrobolson/mtgcombo/README.md

 # Eric Olson (c) 2015,  MTGCOMBO

 MTG Combo finder
   This is a program that is build to allow users to select cards, then to find overlapping combos/enter in new combos.

-NOTE: The database, AllThings.sqlite3, is finished.
+The database, AllThings.sqlite3, is finished.
+No need to update unless needed.

 database.py:
   This is used to set up the initial database full of cards.
 It is also used to enter in combinations, as well as search.
+You can search for a combo using the format: "python3 database.py CARDNAME RED GREEN ... " in the command line.

 combofinder.py:
   This is used to crawl a website to populate our database with combinations.
 You can enter in an http